iitjee/SteppinsDb/DocumentDb/03 Consistency Models.md

 It's very important to understand the consistency models in DocumentDB as it is one of the very few databases that provides us with a wide variety of those.
 A default consistency level can be configured on your database accounts.
 This applies to all collections across all of the databases.
 All reads and queries of the user-defined resources will by default, use the consistency level specified on the database account.

+However, you can change the consistency level of a specific query by changing the header that's listed right here.
+It's x-ms-consistency-level.
+So, there are four different kinds of consistency levels supported by DocumentDB.
+The first one is strong consistency, something you see in an RDBMS.
+A read operation with strong consistency is higher than any of the others, but it's almost equal to the one in bounded staleness.

+DocumentDB accounts using strong consistency cannot associate more than one Azure region with the DocumentDB account.
+In strong consistency, the structure guarantees the reads to return the most recent version of the document which is not the case with eventual consistency.
+For example, a write will only be visible once it is committed durably by the majority quorum of the replicas.
+It can either be synchronously committed by both the primary and the quorum of the secondaries.